What Is Retail Data?

 Hierarchy: This refers specifically to the classification of your products.
 It includes Supergroup A, Supergroup B, Category, Sub-Category, Segment, and Sub-Segment.
 It is vital that your products are classified as it will ensure your planogram keeps related items together and in the correct flow.

 This dimension includes data that can’t be altered, including your Sales and Units.
 While the Market, Product, and Period dimensions are flexible, within Fact, you need the Sales and Units data to be provided.
 Facts include Retail, Indicators, Stock, and Space Planning.

-Retail: This includes field related to the sale of your product, including Sales, Units, % Sales, % Units, Cumulative % Sales, and Cumulative % Units.
-Cumulative will identify which top 20% of your products drawing in 80% of your Sales or Units.
+Retail: This includes fields related to the sale of your product, including Sales, Units, % Sales, % Units, Cumulative % Sales, and Cumulative % Units.
+Cumulative will identify which top 20% of your products draws in 80% of your Sales or Units.

-Indicators: These would be used for your ranging exercises and includ field such as Core Range, Ranging Indicators, and Buyers Indicators.
+Indicators: These would be used for your ranging exercises and include field such as Core Range, Ranging Indicators, and Buyers Indicators.

 Stock: All of your fields for stock control are here, including Stock Value At Cost, Minimum Stock, Lead Time, and Case in DC.
 DC here is Distribution Centre.
 It is included in an environment that is integrated with the distribution centre to show available stock levels.